Does PetSmart Give Pet Vaccines?

 All it takes is a quick bit of mucous, spit, poop, or a scratch, and your precious pet could be infected.
 For these reasons, vaccinating your pet, even if they’re an “indoor” animal is critical.

-Are Vaccinations Safe for my Pet?
+Are Vaccinations Safe for My Pet?

-Statistically speaking, vaccinations are very safe for pets.
+Statistically speaking, vaccinations are safe for pets.
 Yes, there are risks, as with any medical procedure.
-However, adverse reactions to vaccines are very rare and usually mild.
+However, adverse reactions to vaccines are rare and usually mild.
 The truth is that billions of animals have been vaccinated since the first one in 1879, and vaccines today are better and safer.

 In other words, the risk of a negative vaccine reaction is tiny, but the benefits to your pet can be huge, especially if the vaccine saves them from a deadly disease like rabies or feline leukemia.